askmike/gekko/README.md

 You are looking at the new and completetly different version of Gekko that is being developed right now. **It is not stable yet, it might crash and we need to validate the advice to be solid.**

-What we know doesn't work:
+## What we know doesn't work

 - Real trading (I am not implementing this until I have validated advice).
-- Watching Mt.
-Gox & BTCCchina.
+- Might crash :(

+## What we hope does work

+- Give either EMA or MACD advice: in the config, [set method](https://github.com/askmike/gekko/blob/localDB/config.js#L19) to either MACD or EMA and configure the [EMA](https://github.com/askmike/gekko/blob/localDB/config.js#L25-L34) or [MACD](https://github.com/askmike/gekko/blob/localDB/config.js#L37-L51) settings like you want.
+- Mail the advice to you if you [configured the emailer](https://github.com/askmike/gekko/blob/localDB/config.js#L66-L82).
+- Simulate trading if you configured the [simulator](https://github.com/askmike/gekko/blob/localDB/config.js#L101-L115).
+- Create an IRC bot if you configured the [ircbot](https://github.com/askmike/gekko/blob/localDB/config.js#L121-L127).
+- [advanced] emit events over redis pubsub if you configured [it](https://github.com/askmike/gekko/blob/localDB/config.js#L129-L142)

-Here is [the todo](https://github.com/askmike/gekko/issues/114) until it is considered stable.
+Here is [the todo](https://github.com/askmike/gekko/issues/114) until the new version is considered stable.

 If you encounter a bug: check out in [the issues](https://github.com/askmike/gekko/issues/114) if we are aware of it and if not create a new one :)